devopness/devopness/docs/applications/integrate-application-deployments-to-ci-workflows.md

    ```
    {% endraw %}

-1. On your local machine, in a terminal window, run command to list all the application hooks, replacing `<pipeline_id>`.
+1. On your local machine, in a terminal window, run command to list all the pipeline webhooks, replacing `<pipeline_id>`.

    ```bash
    curl --request GET \